-As I would see it, if a person is chronically fatigued then they must be over exerting themselves on some level.
-If it’s not the physical level then it maybe on one of the many other levels of the body and mind.
-Emotions, toxic shock, trauma, geopathic stress, fear and anxiety are all possible reasons for fatigue but are not dealt with adequately in the current healthcare system.
-We need to embrace the fact that in order to achieve a holistic person we have to work with a holistic approach which encompasses all aspects of the human being, not just the physical and medical aspects.
-This is not enough.
+We need to embrace the fact that in order to achieve a holistic person we have to work with a holistic approach which encompasses all the aspects of a human being, not just the physical and chemical aspects.
+This understandably is not enough.

-What is missing is the vital understanding and the correct language of the mind and body to empower people to not fear their symptoms but to embrace and listen to them so they can begin to evolve from where they are now to where they want to be.
+What is missing is the vital understanding and the correct language of the mind and body to empower people to not fear their symptoms but to embrace and listen to them so we can begin to evolve from where we are now to where we want to be.

-If I told you that your body and mind listens to everything you say and think and forms your life and your physical world based on these words and thoughts, would you still be saying those things about yourself?
+If I told you that your body and mind listens to everything you say and think and forms your life’s experiences and world around you based on these words and thoughts, would you still be saying and thinking those things about yourself?